Allergen Awareness

 Certain proteins in soy can bind to specific IgE antibodies produced by the person's immune system.
 This binding triggers the person's immune defense, leading to a reaction that can be mild or severe.
 The amount of protein required to trigger an allergic reaction can vary from person to person, making it difficult to predict which individuals are allergic.

 While soy allergy is less common than milk allergy, it is no less serious.
-In fact, a study published by the National Institute of Health reports that soy allergy is the third most common food allergy in children, following milk and egg allergies.3
+In fact, a study published by the National Institute of Health reports that a soy allergy is the third most common food allergy in children, following milk and egg allergies.3

 A soybean allergy is often lumped together with a milk allergy because of the similarities in proteins and the co-occurrence in foods like infant formula, a common first food for babies.